 The Council owns and contracts out the management of the ASB Aquatic Centre in Richmond which is a modern, all year operation, indoor 25 metre pool with additional leisure features.
-The new learners pool was opened during the 2010/2011 year and a fitness centre was built and opened to the public on 10 June 2011.
+The new learners pool was opened during the 2010/2011 year.
+A fitness centre will be completed at the ASB Aquatic Centre during 2011.